UcheCom/LearnXcel/backend/README.md

 # LearnXcel

-LearnXcel is a web-based learning management system built using Flask and SQLAlchemy.
+LearnXcel is a web-based learning management system built using Python, Flask and SQLAlchemy.
 It supports user authentication, course management, lesson and quiz management, and user progress tracking.

 ## Features